Selective Laser Trabeculoplasty (SLT) vs Timolol Trial

 There is a reasonable body of evidence indicating that using SLT to reduce intraocular pressure (IOP) could provide long-term control, replacing eye drops without surgical risks.

-The obejctive is to determine baseline characteristics of Tanzanian patients with glaucoma, compare success rate, acceptance, complications and cost of the two interventions after one to five years, and to collect further related factors among glaucoma patients.
+The obejctive was to determine baseline characteristics of Tanzanian patients with glaucoma, compare success rate, acceptance, complications and cost of the two interventions after one to five years, and to collect further related factors among glaucoma patients.